 Well, lucky for you there’s a couple easy things you can do and get to recreate a luxurious spa experience right at your home (or dorm!).
-We've talked before about how to make your bathroom feel more spa-like, and shared some DIY face mask recipes, but today I'll share my personal favorite spa products.
+We’ve talked before about how to make your bathroom feel more spa-like, and shared some DIY face mask recipes and at-home spa essentials, but today I’ll share my personal favorite spa products.

 So if you’re looking for a special yet simple way to treat yourself or someone you love this hectic holiday season, here’s a list of my favorite DIY spa products to make your homemade spa a five-star experience:

 Earth Therapeutics Heated Head Wrap

 As someone who suffers from chronic migraines, the Earth Therapeutics Microwavable Anti-Stress Sinus Pillow is a must.

 Not only does it help to relieve pressure in my head when it’s pounding, but I also use it when I’m feeling stressed or anxious to soothe my nerves and calm me down.

 All of this, coupled with the fact that it’s not an expensive treat at all, means you’ll be feeling stress-free and ready to tackle the day in no time at all.

 Yes, Clarisonics are pricey.
 But also, yes, they are worth it.

 Using a Clarisonic (I like the Clarisonic Mia 2 system) for a minute and a half every day or two gets rid of all the gross dead skin and old makeup that lingers on your face and clogs pores like there’s no tomorrow.

 Not to mention, the vibrations from the brush head also feel suspiciously like a decent face massage.